Up County – Down to Earth…Calistoga, California 11 min read

 Where should you stay when visiting Calistoga?
 There are countless options for your consideration.
 For those keen on enjoying an exclusive, chic resort atmosphere, there is the Calistoga Ranch.
 This 157-acre property features private lodge housing that includes bath gardens, outdoor showers and alfresco fireplaces.
 Or, perhaps, you prefer to stay at the lux Napa Valley resort that has earned a Forbes five-star rating?
 This fabulous property boasts a renown spa, oversize pool, Michelin-starred restaurant, Solbar, and offers all the wine country fun you can handle.

-Other properties, such as Calistoga Cottages, offer private freestanding accommodations.
+Other properties, such as Aurora Park Cottages, offer private freestanding accommodations.
 Even the typical hotel options are not so standard.
 The Calistoga Motor Lodge and Spa reflects unexpected playfulness in its design.
 Whimsy in the rooms’ decor reflect the local artistry.
 There are fabulous, upscale bed and breakfast options such as Chateau De Vie that is a must for those who wish to be lost in the magic of the vineyards, while being pampered by unparalleled service.

 Here are some lodging highlights.